Customize the evaluation criteria.

-While industry guidelines suggest customizing generic ranking scales, they do not require it.
-However, by taking the time to add organization-specific examples of applications of the ranking definitions, FMEA teams will have an easier time applying the scales.
+While industry guidelines suggest customizing the generic criteria, it is not required.
+However, by taking the time to add organization-specific examples of applications of the rating definitions, FMEA teams will have an easier time applying the scales.
 The use of meaningful, relevant examples saves teams time and improves consistency of rankings from team to team.

-Use the same (custom) ranking scales throughout the organization.
+Use the same (custom) rating scales throughout the organization.

-Once a custom set of ranking Scales are developed, use them for every FMEA study conducted in the organization.
-By using the same scales, the RPN for every failure mode and effect can be compared on a relative level and the highest potential risks for the organization can identified.
+Once a custom set of rating Scales are developed, use them for every FMEA study conducted in the organization.
+By using the same scales, with Traditional FMEAs, the RPN for every failure mode and effect can be compared on a relative level and the highest potential risks for the organization can identified and with AIAG-VDA FMEAs the Action Priority rating between FMEAs has similar meaning.

 Add a Control Plan right to the FMEA Worksheet.